Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Click this button to cancel your selection.

 - [PRINT]
-Click this button to create the evaluation in a printable format.
+Click this button to create the evaluation report in a printable format.

 ### Journal